puppetlabs/puppet-docs/source/pe/3.2/quick_writing_windows.markdown

 First, you'll need to [install the puppet agent](./install_windows.html) on a node running a [supported version](./install_system_requirements.html#operating-system) of Windows.
 Once the agent is installed, sign its certificate to add it to the console just as you did for the first agent node in part one of this guide.

 Next, install the [Puppet Labs Registry module](https://forge.puppetlabs.com/puppetlabs/registry) on your puppet master.
-The process is identical to how you installed the NTP module in part one.
-Once the module has been installed, add its class.
+The process is identical to how you [installed the NTP module](./quick_start.html#installing-a-forge-module) in part one.
+Once the module has been installed, add its class as you did with NTP.

 Editing a Forge Module
 -----